What we do in Greece, Serbia & Bosnia

 - Health workers, qualified medics & dentists

 - Translators (Arabic, Farsi, Urdu, Greek or German)

 A key piece of trip preparation is informing yourself about the situation on the ground.
 Get background information and keep up-to-date with news and updates.
-Join our facebook group page for up dates on volunteer roles and indiGO in Greece > HERE.
+Join our Facebook Group page for up dates on volunteer roles and Indigo in Greece.

 We suggested you take a look at the ‘Volunteer Guidance’ for on how you will be expected to behave when working in the field & take a look at the following videos to ensure you have a good basic knowledge of the crisis.

 Where can I find sources of information about the European refugee crisis?